C-C-Minetest-Server/narutomaki/README.md

 # Narutomaki!

 The delicious narutomaki!
-Crafted from fish and flour, depending on what mod you have.
+Crafted from fish, flour and pink dye, depending on what mod you have.

 Fish mods: [Ethereal NG](https://content.minetest.net/packages/TenPlus1/ethereal/), or [MineClone2 game](https://content.minetest.net/packages/Wuzzy/mineclone2/)